Skip to main content

 A photograph of an older man sitting next to a younger man, who is a digital volunteer.
 They're both sat at a desk in front of a computer while looking at the desktop monitor.

-A digital volunteer is someone who freely offers to help other people get online and use digital technology.
+A Digital Champion is someone who freely offers to help other people get online and use digital technology.
 They aren’t paid, but give up their time to pass on their digital skills.

-Digital volunteers are people who have basic IT skills and the time, patience and enthusiasm to pass them on.
+Digital Champions are people who have basic IT skills and the time, patience and enthusiasm to pass them on.

 There are still 180,000 people in Wales who don’t have the skills, access or motivation to use the internet.
 The best way to reach these people is often through volunteers.

-Digital Communities Wales runs three digital volunteering initiatives.
+Digital Communities Wales runs one digital volunteering initiative.
+Digital Champions.

 Digital Champions